Accommodation Manager

 Accommodation managers should be familiar with all areas of their establishment's operations.
 In particular, they need sound financial management skills and a working knowledge of hospitality law and safety standards.
 Other requirements vary depending on the type of accommodation.

 Managers of smaller commercial establishments such as motels, trailer parks and campgrounds may be entrepreneurs who have some hospitality-related work experience.
-Managers of specialized camps, such as those for people with disabilities may be required to have related post-secondary education.
+Managers of specialized camps, such as those for people with disabilities may be required to have related post-secondary education and training.

 The best background for hotel and motel managers is a combination of experience and education in hospitality management.
 It is still possible to work your way up from the bottom in hotel management by supplementing on-the-job training with continuing education.
 Some large hotels sponsor their own on-the-job management training programs.
 However, most employers look for job applicants who already have related post-secondary education such as a business degree or a 2-year diploma in hospitality management.